-Caterpillars are the larvae of the moths and butterflies that make up the order Lepidoptera, which is the second largest group in the insect class, according to North Carolina State University.
-Many species, mostly the caterpillars that become moths, are partially to very fuzzy creatures while others have little or no hair.
+Caterpillars are the larvae of the moths and butterflies that make up the order Lepidoptera, which is the second largest group in the insect class.
+Many species, mostly the caterpillars that become moths, are very fuzzy creatures, while others have little or no hair.
 Some fuzzy caterpillars are harmless, but many cause damage to the environment and people.

 Woolly Bear Caterpillars and Giant Leopard Moth

 The gypsy moth caterpillar, an alien species that has become naturalized in the United States, is often mistaken for a tent caterpillar.
 It has five pairs of blue spots and six pairs of red spots on its back and causes much damage to hardwood trees.
-They usually build their nests on trunks of deciduous trees such as oak and ash but have been known to eat evergreens as well.
+This pest usually build its nest on trunks of deciduous trees, such as oak and ash, but have been known to eat evergreens as well.
 Though they aren't generally harmful to people, the hairs on gypsy moth caterpillars can cause rashes or other skin irritations on those sensitive to them.